onmyway133/EasyConfetti/README.md

 ## Credit

-- Background image from the demo is from http://www.freepik.com/
+- Background image in the demo is from http://www.freepik.com/

 ## Contributing